Institute of Medical Sciences, Banaras Hindu University: Organization

 The institute is headed by the Director as the chief executive charged with responsibility of running the institute and the hospital.
 The Deans of the faculties help the Director in coordinating academic activities of the institute, including teaching and research.
 There are 28 academic departments headed by the Heads of the Departments.
 Ancillary hospital service is under the direct supervision of the Medical Superintendent with the individual units supervised by technical heads.

+Satya Narayan Sankhwar is the director of the institute.